 Platinum’s rarity and hardness compared with gold ensure it is recognised as the world’s premier jewellery metal.
 Demand for platinum is also high for its use in many high-volume industrial applications, such as the manufacture of fertilizers, petroleum and fibreglass.
 Its biggest use is in diesel autocats, although it is also now used in hydrogen fuel cells.

-For information on platinum investment, read our dedicated guide.
+For information relating to buying platinum, read our dedicated guide.